If you’ve been prepping for any amount of time at all, you’ve probably already done some thinking about your choice of bug out vehicle.

 The standard motorcycle wasn’t exactly made to serve as your bugout vehicle so there are some motorcycle upgrades that you may want to make right off the bat that will customize your motorcycle to your needs and the environment.

 From a prepper perspective, to use a motorcycle as a bug-out vehicle, also consider:

 - Flat-proofing your tires to make them more puncture resistant when riding over debris and other sharp objects.

-- Getting a professional suspension set up to correctly balance the ration of the bike to rider weight to improving handling and safety.
+- Getting a professional suspension set up to correctly balance the ratio of the bike to rider weight to improve handling and safety.

 - Adding case guards to protect brake and shift levers from getting jammed with sticks or other debris you may need to drive over or through.

 - Wearing waterproof (not water resistant) rider protection including armor plates for shins and knees, guards for arms and elbows as well as chest protectors, a good quality helmet, sturdy gloves, and a good pair of steel-toed